bens4lsu/theskinny-publish/Content/blog2/my-ideal-vegas-sports-book.md

 I imagine that I will spend a good percentage of my time in a sports book.
 I've spent a lot of time in them over the years, and I've yet to find one that meets all of my criteria for an "ideal" sports book.

 <ol><li>Free drinks.
 None of this, "bet so much and you get a ticket for a free drink" crap.
 Casinos set the expectation that I drink for free while I sit there and bet.
 They can't change the rules on me now.
 Hell, I tip the waitress a buck a drink, which is more than they're worth anyway.<br /><br />And while we're talking ideals and waitresses, they should be good looking.
 I don't need an old hag bringing me my drink in the ideal sports book.</li>

-<span class="spanEndPreview">&nbsp;</span><br /><br /><li>I need huge screens, and seating situated so that I can see a bunch of them.
+<li>I need huge screens, and seating situated so that I can see a bunch of them.
 This seems obvious, but you would be surprised how many sports books have two or three big screens and then a bunch of regular televisions.</li>

 <li>A restroom close by.
 I'm sometimes at these things by myself for hours.
 I don't need the hassle of pocketing all my stuff and marching nine miles to the can just to get back and find my seat taken.
 Have a john right there, for goodness sakes.</li>